Scarabaeus1031/NEXAH/NAVIGATOR/NEXAH_ARCHITECTURE_COMPLETION_MAP.md

 ---

-## Extended Interpretation
+## Extended Interpretation (Current State – April 2026)

 While the core implementation stack is:

 META → ARCHY → MESO → NEXAH → MEVA

-recent work also extends the framework toward:
+recent work has significantly extended the framework toward a **fully 3D-navigable system**:

 - field-aware system representation
 - transition geometry
 - coherence-based stability analysis
 - **triple spiral coupling** (Water–Mercury–Ferrofluid) with Elastic Dual Lock (Span-Gurt)
-- **URF Axial Space + Root Bridge (v9.1)** – 3D coordinate system, Matroschka mapping, Root Cube, Elastic Axis, Restricted Axis (√∫) and 3x3/2x2 Switch Grid in 3D space
+- **URF Axial Space + Root Bridge (v9.1)** – 3D coordinate system, Root Cube, Matroschka mapping, Elastic Axis, Restricted Axis (√∫) and 3x3/2x2 Switch Grid in 3D space

+**What we have now:**
+NEXAH is no longer only a structure-discovery and field-analysis tool.
+It has become a **coherent 3D navigation framework** where:
+- dynamics are turned into geometry
+- geometry is turned into channels and switches
+- channels and switches are embedded in a stable 3D reference frame (Root Cube + Root Bridge)
+- movement through the field becomes controllable and navigable

 These extensions are currently developed more explicitly in: